 If your teen has a big presentation, an important field trip, or a day when she wants to feel professional and put-together, she can still use leggings as the base of her look.

 In this case, athletic leggings aren’t usually the way to go.

 Instead, you should look for more style and architecture leggings, like faux-leather leggings or moto-leggings.

 Then, you should choose the rest of the outfit as though leggings weren’t involved.

 For instance, a flowy blouse, a structured blazer, and ankle booties make for a notably adult ensemble.

 You can swap the blazer for a long duster coat or a designer jacket to produce the same effect.

-Similarly, you can sub in ballet flats or, if the school allows it, a pair of pumps.
+Similarly, you can sub in ballet flats or a pair of pumps if the school allows it.

-Twenty years ago, wearing leggings as pants sparked a vicious debate.
+Twenty years ago, wearing leggings as pants sparked an acrimonious debate.